stefkudla/stefankudla.com/README.md

 - [x] Create a Posts and Works page to house all of my blog posts and projects, use getStaticProps to fetch all the data from Cosmicjs
 - [x] Create <[slug]> pages for posts and pages and convert the markdown to HTML as well as add styles
 - [x] Implement dark mode using [next-themes](https://www.npmjs.com/package/next-themes)
-  - [] Fix flash on page reload when dark mode is enabled
+  - [x] Fix flash on page reload when dark mode is enabled | ~ Fixed 05/05/22 ~
 - [x] Deploy production site on Vercel
   - [x] add CNAME records to current server
   - [x] enjoy the benefits of Github repo CI with Vercel :D
 - [x] Implement basic SEO, sitemap, google search console verification
 - [x] Add simple page transitions using [Framer Motion](https://www.framer.com/motion/)
-- [] Create an About page
+- [x] Create an About page
-  - [] Implement Spotify API
-  - [] Personalized content about my coffee setup and WFH setup
+  - [x] Personalized content about my coffee setup and WFH setup
+- [x] Implement Spotify API
+  - [x] Display track that I'm currently listening to in top menu | ~ Shipped 05/17/22 ~
+  - [x] Display my top ten most listened to tracks on the about page | ~ Shipped 05/15/22 ~
 - [] Implement a table of contents on post and work pages
+- [] Improve page render time and first contentful paint

 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->